 Head to rural Berkshire County to find one of the best lakes in Massachusetts.
 Lake Ashmere is a lake that’s mostly used for recreational purposes.
 The lake is known to have several species of fish in its waters, including largemouth bass, sunfish, and chain pickerel.

 If you’re looking for a local place to eat, check out Ozzie’s Steak & Eggs in Hinsdale.
-There’s also The Rabbit Hole, located about 15 minutes outside of Peru in Worthington.
 Enjoy delicious local food while admiring the gorgeous area surrounding Lake Ashmere.

 So, now that you know the best lakes in Massachusetts, which one are you visiting first?